mjcassim/jellyfin.org/docs/index.md

 <a href="https://www.reddit.com/r/jellyfin/"><img class="badge" alt="Join our Subreddit" src="https://img.shields.io/badge/reddit-r%2Fjellyfin-%23FF5700.svg"/></a>
 </p>

 Jellyfin is a Free Software Media System that puts you in control of managing and streaming your media.
-It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
+It is an alternative to other proprietary Media Systems like Emby and Plex, that helps you provide media from a dedicated server which you run to end-user devices via multiple apps.
 Jellyfin is descended from Emby's 3.5.2 release and ported to the .NET Core framework to enable full cross-platform support.
-There are no strings attached, no premium licenses or features, and no hidden agendas: just a team who want to build something better and work together to achieve it.
-We welcome anyone who is interested in joining us in our quest!
+With Jellyfin there are no strings attached, no premium licenses needed to access features, and no hidden agendas: just a team who wants to build something better and work together to achieve it.
+We welcome anyone who is interested in joining us on our quest!

 You can find a list of all available clients [here](/downloads/clients).
 For more information please see our [about page](/docs/general/about) or the [FAQ](/docs/general/faq).
 If you are looking for help, check out [this page](/docs/general/getting-help) for all the different communication channels we use.